nickswalker/nickwalker.us/collections/_posts/2017-03-02-first-conference-aaai-2017.md

 ## Posters

 {% include article_image.html img="/assets/images/posts/aaai-poster.jpg"
-    caption="Me, Rishi and Jivko in front of [our poster](http://doi.org/10.5281/zenodo.3244636).
-Thanks for the photo, [Shiqi](http://www.cs.binghamton.edu/~szhang/)."%}
+    caption="Me, Rishi and Jivko in front of [our poster](https://doi.org/10.5281/zenodo.3244636).
+Thanks for the photo, [Shiqi](https://www.cs.binghamton.edu/~szhang/)."%}

 The format changes from year to year, but this year all papers were assigned to either a talk (to occur in a technical session) or a poster.
 Every day, fifty or so posters were set up in a ballroom, available for viewing starting at six in the evening.
 The organizers arranged to have dinner (and amazing desserts) served, so these showings had a lot of traffic.
 Some people were in browse-only mode, reading titles and abstracts, maybe taking a photo of a poster with their phone.
 Others would ask for a walkthrough, interjecting with questions or comments.
 These usually lasted five to ten minutes.

-Posters designs ranged from "enlarged version of the paper" to "illustrated companion."
+Poster designs ranged from "enlarged version of the paper" to "illustrated companion."
 Some of the text heavy ones were well executed, but overall I felt like the simpler posters tended to be more successful.
 Unlike the technical session, there was plenty of time to discuss the work in great depth--but the vast majority of the passersby were there for a pitch, not a lecture.
 Having good supporting graphics and charts for this audience is more important than including every last detail.
 As a bonus, nice figures are magnetic.
 We got a number of comments from people that our eye-catching diagrams were the reason they stopped to talk to us.

 Student abstract posters were mixed in every evening.
 These were largely from undergraduates or early graduate students, and showed work in progress.
 I didn't even know this type of submission existed, but they seem quite common at most conferences.